Member Since: 2019

 At the macro-level, he co-developed the Kids Integrated Data System (KIDS) for Philadelphia, which was one of the first fully integrated data systems providing research to inform policies and public services.
 Based on the success of KIDS, he was invited along with Dennis Culhane to develop and co-director of Actionable Intelligence for Social Policy (AISP), a national network of Integrated Data Systems serving state and local governments with development funding from the MacArthur Foundation.
 At present the network and its learning communities represents over 50% of the U.S. population.
 As Co-director of AISP, he has been promoting the use of IDS nationally through (1) identifying best practices, (2) assisting in the development of local and state IDSs, and (3) using AISP Network sites to conduct large multi-site research.
 This model for integrating data across Education, Health, and Human Service agencies in Philadelphia and nationally has been used to study how various publically monitored risks affect the educational well-being of subgroups of vulnerable children and youth.

 At the micro-level, Fantuzzo has developed and tested school-based interventions using large-scale RCT designs.
 He was the Principle Investigator, along with Drs.
 Vivian Gadsden and Paul McDermott, for the development and validation of the Evidence based Program for Integrated Curricula (EPIC), a comprehensive school-readiness program for Head Start, which was successfully tested with a randomized control trial across the School District of Philadelphia (SDP).
 He is also the developer or co-developer of a number of published assessment tools validated for young children and families from low-income households that are used nationally and internationally.
-Fantuzzo serves on the editorial boards of major research journals in education and early childhood.
-He is also the recipient of the Martin Luther King, Jr. Community Involvement award and the third recipient of National Head Start Research Mentor award an award also given to the founder of Head Start Dr. Edward Zigler.
+Fantuzzo serves on the editorial boards of research journals in education and early childhood.
+He is also the recipient of the Martin Luther King, Jr. Community Involvement award and the third recipient of National Head Start Research Mentor award.